StevenBoylan/StevenBoylan/README.md

 ## Hello world <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>

-My name is Steven and I currently work as aFreelance Innovation Consultant. </br>
+My name is Steven and I currently work as an Innovation Consultant. </br>
 That basically means I help clients understand what technologies like AI, XR and Web3 can do for their business. </br>
-I have created, project managed and lead EU funded innovation projects for clients covering a wide range of verticals including: *SmartCities, eCommerce, MedTech, FinTech, Tourism, InsureTech, EdTech and GreenTech...* for a wide range of clients including SMEs and Large Corporations.
+I have created, project managed and lead private as well as EU funded innovation projects for clients, covering a wide range of verticals including: *SmartCities, eCommerce, MedTech, FinTech, Tourism, InsureTech, EdTech and GreenTech...* for a wide range of clients including SMEs and Large Corporations.

+I am fascinated by AI and have a growing interest in Web3 technologies - I think the intersection of these two areas present a very exciting future!

-I studied a Degree in Computer Science but have always worked at the intersection of technology, so basically, i'm not a professional programmer.
+I studied a Degree in Computer Science but have always worked at the intersection of technology, (so basically, i'm not a professional programmer - but I can knock up a demp or a prototype if required).

-At the weekends, you'll find me hurtling down a mountain on my mountain bike - *only slightly out of control* - or hunting for treasures in a local park with my 4 year old daughter.
+At the weekends, you'll find me hurtling down a hill on my mountain bike - *only slightly out of control* - or hunting for treasures in a local park with my 4 year old daughter.
 I'm passionate about good food and drink and spend way too much time thinking up new ways to cook and present interesting dishes.

 ---

 ### Blog posts

-I write a lot professionally *(Tech docs, Start of the Art reports, Project Creation documentation etc etc)*, none of which I can share.
+I create a lot of content professionally *(Tech docs, Start of the Art reports, Project Creation documentation etc etc)*, none of which I can share here!
 However, when I get time, I publish on Medium about stuff that interests me *(Tech, Parenting, etc)*. </br>
-If you want to check it out, here are some links:
+If you want to check it out, here are some links that auto-update every week:
 <!-- BLOG-POST-LIST:START -->
 - [3 things you have to give up as a parent](https://medium.com/@stevenboylan/3-things-you-have-to-give-up-as-a-parent-b6d5e2c0d058?source=rss-5dcaf5d404f8------2)
 - [Something my 18 month old taught me…](https://medium.com/@stevenboylan/something-my-18-month-old-taught-me-472672e25a14?source=rss-5dcaf5d404f8------2)